Saturday, May 4, 2013

 Yikes.
 At this point I wonder if I shouldn't just copy and paste that entire blog!
 Everything I see there is a real "keeper!"
 Recipes, too.
 Just a few, but quality over quantity.
 Ones that rate in kid appeal - perfect and practical to make and enjoy at grandma's...like the peanut butter cheese ball.
 Yum!
 We're making that one for sure next time!

 And finally!
 If you aspire to share top tech-learning-fun-and-games with the kids in your life, well that's all well researched and nicely covered at Grandma Ideas too.
 "Digi-Gram" specializes in that area and if you think everything else on her site is cool - wait'll you see the fantastic resources she digs up and shares on a regular basis!
 A real trove of treasure lies buried at Grandma Ideas for each and every holiday, gifting occasion - and plenty - waaaaay plenty! - of ordinary times in between!

 We made wrapping paper kits!
 That's right!
 How simple can you get?
 Or practical?
 I gave each child a thin 18" x 24" piece of white paper and a set of potato halves, tempera paint, and markers.
 They printed away, drawing features when dry, resulting in happy pages that crawled with personable bugs!
 All that remained was for grandma to match a coordinating sheet of tissue, roll them up together, tie with reusable ribbon, and attach a name tag punched from smaller water colored odds and ends.
 So how about that for user-friendliness?
-Mommy won't even have to unwrap her gift until the night before Father's Day, she won't need to buy paper and daddy will be delighted to see what's not only inside his gift, but OUTSIDE as well!
+Mommy won't even have to unwrap her gift until the night before Father's Day, she won't need to buy paper, and daddy will be delighted to see what's not only inside his gift, but OUTSIDE as well!
 If carefully unwrapped, favorite sections can be saved and popped into frames for both parents to enjoy for years ahead....the ultimate gift that keeps on giving!

 And that's a wrap!